Project Team

 Project Summary:

-A project to determine if immune dysregulation, blood vessel dysfunction and/or microclotting contribute to small fiber neuropathy in patients with Long COVID.
-Punch biopsy tissue samples containing peripheral nerves will be collected from Long COVID patients with a diagnosis of small fiber neuropathy.
-The project team will use advanced sequencing to identify the potential loss of nerve or other types of cells in samples, and to characterize the genetic and immune landscape of the tissue.
+A project to determine if pathogen persistence, immune dysregulation, and blood vessel dysfunction or microclotting contribute to small fiber neuropathy in patients with Long COVID, ME/CFS and Post Treatment Lyme disease (PTLDS).
+Skin punch biopsy tissue samples containing peripheral nerves are being collected from Long COVID, ME/CFS and PTLDS patients with a diagnosis of small fiber neuropathy by Dr. Peter Novak at Harvard Medical School.
+The project team is using advanced sequencing and spatial transcriptomics to identify the potential loss of nerve or other types of cells in samples, and to characterize the infectious, genetic and immune landscape of the tissue.
 A stain will be used to see if blood vessels in the tissue samples contain fibrinaloid microclots.

 Project Background: